claytonjwong/reading/README.md

 	* acquire proper mindset for reading phrases by understanding how / why phrase highlighting works
 * develop a personal heuristic for a dynamic phrase highlighting algorithm
 	* practice on un-highlighted text ( non-deterministic process, there is no right or wrong )
-	* focus attention on meanings of phrases being read by comprehending larger chuks of information at a time
+	* focus attention on meanings of phrases being read by comprehending larger chunks of information at a time
 	* extract keywords which tie the overall structure of sentences / paragraphs together
 		* common keywords are nouns and verbs
-		* usally the *first* word of a sentence and *last* word of each phrase
+		* usually the *first* word of a sentence and *last* word of each phrase

 ## Practice
 * reading text in larger chunks transfers greater amounts of information per glance